Positives

 Camber/On Snow Feel/Ability Level

-The camber on the Lib Rig seems to be more on the hybrid camber side because it has some early rise before the nose and a little before the tail.
-It seems to be more like the old BRD.
-It’s more forgiving than full-on C3 with only a passive camber in the middle with camber from tip to tail.
-This skids a turn pretty easily but tracks much better one footing/flat basing than any type of C2 or hybrid rocker out there.
+The camber on the Lib Rig has some early rise before the nose and a little before the tail.
+After laying the 2025 Dynamo on the table, I found it still has a very mellow passive C3 bend between the feet that almost looks like a flat section, so it was just a change to their marketing material and not the board.
+It seems to be more like the old BRD but still has a lot of camber present to make turning and ollies more lively.
+It’s more forgiving than full-on C3, with only a passive camber in the middle and camber from tip to tail.
+This skids a turn pretty easily but tracks one footing/flat basing much better than any type of C2 or hybrid rocker out there.
+It’s doable for an intermediate but a little on the technical side.

 Flex Personality

-The Lib Tech Lib Rig is medium bordering on medium stiff.
+The Lib Tech Lib Rig is medium-stiff, bordering on medium.
 It wasn’t hard to butter, and it’s pretty easy to pop up on an ollie.

 Uneven Terrain